Cairo-Henrique/Movie-Recommender/README.md

    cd Movie-Recommender
    ```
 2. Install the required dependencies
-3. Generate the embedding database (if not present):
+3. Generate the embedding database:
    * Open `movies_embeddings_creation.ipynb` and execute the cells to generate the `.pkl` file containing the vectors.
 4. Launch the application:
    ```bash